 What It Was Like To Be Punished for Silence

 Well-intentioned adults sometimes believe that pressure or punishment can "fix" silence.
 They might withhold privileges, express disappointment, or create public settings where you are singled out and expected to speak.
-These actions come from a place of not understanding the nature of this communication disorder.
+These actions come from a place of not understanding the nature of this communication difference.

 For the child, this isn't encouragement; it's terrifying.
 Being punished for something you cannot control only deepens the anxiety.
 It validates the brain's assessment that these social situations are genuinely unsafe.
 The pressure to speak becomes the very thing that guarantees you won't be able to.